Birewon/Augur/README.md

 source ./run.sh
 ```

-IF YOU HAVE ANY PROBLEMS WITH INSTALLATION YOU CAN ASK THEM HERE: [Issue](https://github.com/Birewon/PredictiveAnalyticsApp/issues)
+IF YOU HAVE ANY PROBLEMS WITH INSTALLATION YOU CAN ASK THEM HERE: [Issue](https://github.com/Birewon/Augur/issues)

 -----

 ### Roadmap 🗺️

-Below is an overview of the current status and future plans for PredictiveAnalyticsApp.
+Below is an overview of the current status and future plans for Augur.

 #### Already Implemented: